hegdeashwin/hegdeashwin/README.md

 3. Biomimicry

-## What fascinate me?
+## What fascinates me?

-* Einstein's general theory of relativity
+* Einstein's special and general theory of relativity

-* AI help in protecting wildlife
+* Protecting wildlife with AI

 * Nature inspired AI